Your current path:

 Ergonomics deals with the advantages and disadvantages of different working time models.
 This also includes the 8-hour shift.

-The 8-hour shift poses certain problems from an ergonomic point of view.
+There are certain problems with the 8-hour shift from an ergonomic point of view.
 For example, it is difficult to implement the ergonomic recommendations for shift work.

 Particular attention is paid to the start and end times of the respective shifts.
 Ergonomics recommends that the early shift should not start “too early” and that the night shift should end “as early as possible”.
 This already shows the problem that the 8-hour shift entails.

-The direct transition between shifts means that there is a fixed time at which the night shift ends and the early shift begins.
+The direct transition between shifts means that a fixed time is set when the night shift ends and the early shift begins.
 From an ergonomic point of view, this time is either too early for the early shift or too late for the end of the night shift.

 As a rule, the shift system is organized in such a way that the shifts start and end at 6 a.m., 2 p.m. and 10 p.m. respectively.
-So the night shift ends late.
-If you were to move everything forward, the early shift would start very early.
+The night shift therefore ends late.
+If everything were moved forward, the early shift would start very early.
 An unsolvable problem in the 8-hour shift.

 The rest period problem

-If the night shift lasts until 10 p.m. and the morning shift starts at 6 a.m., no direct shift change can be planned for an employer.
-So basically, one shift always has to be skipped in the planning or the weekend – if no work is done on it – has to be used for the transition.
+If the night shift lasts until 10 p.m. and the morning shift starts at 6 a.m., it is not possible for an employer to plan a direct shift change.
+This means that a shift must always be skipped in the planning or the weekend – if no work is done on the weekend – must be used for the transition.
 It can quickly become difficult to draw up a correct shift plan, especially when employees are absent due to illness.
-Or during the vacation season, when many employees are on vacation.
+Or even during the vacation season, when many employees are on vacation.

 With an alternative working time model, these disadvantages could be avoided and planning made easier.